 Automatic Enrolment Report 3: How will automatic enrolment affect pension saving?

 The research series is being funded by a consortium or organisations including the Association of British Insurers, the Defined Contribution Investment Forum, the Department for Work and Pensions, the Institute and Faculty of Actuaries, Legal and General, The People’s Pension and Prudential.
-To view the other reports in the series, click here for report 1 (What level of pension contribution is needed to obtain an adequate retirement income?) and here for report 2 (The benefits of automatic enrolment and workplace pensions for older workers).

 Keywords: personal accounts, auto-enrolment, autoenrolment, 2012, NPSS, National Pension Savings Scheme, Pension Commission, DC, Defined Contribution, DB, Defined Benefit, Risk Sharing, Risk-sharing, Hybrid, Stakeholder, Personal Pension, Non-State, Contracted In, Contracted Out, COSR, COMP, GMP, Guaranteed Minimum Pension, Employer, Charges, Employer Sponsored, Contribution, Investment, PPF, Pension Protection Fund, Liabilities, Assets, Deficit, Surplus, Funding Level, Section 75, Debt on Employer, Membership, Scheme Funding, Employer Covenant, tPR, the Pensions Regulator, TPR, buy-out, SPA, State Pension Age, S2P, State Second Pension, SERPS, State Earnings Related Pension Scheme, GRAD, Graduated Pension Scheme, BSP, Basic State Pension, British State Pension, HRP, Home Responsibilities Protection, Carers Credits, National Insurance, Disability, Disabled, Indexation,